NIH Academy

 Eligibility

-• Tenure-track assistant professors or research assistant professors;
+• Tenure-track assistant professors or research assistant professors applying for an R-series award;

-• Recently tenured (within 3 years) associate professors or research associate professors who have not yet won a substantial NIH independent research award (see ESI status); and,
+• Recently tenured (within 3 years) associate professors or research associate professors who have not yet won a substantial NIH independent research award (see NIH page on ESI status); and,

 • Research associates with a track record of securing independent research grants.

-Faculty applying for their first R01 (or equivalent, such as a DP2 or MIRA) will be prioritized for consideration.
-However, faculty working on their first resubmission of an R01 (or equivalent) are also welcome to apply.
+• NOTE: The OVPRI will prioritize faculty applying for their first R-series or K-series award for inclusion in the Academy.
+However, faculty working on their first resubmission are also welcome to apply.

-1. Research Readiness: The NIH Academy seeks to support scholars in submitting a competitive R01 (or equivalent) submission at the conclusion of the year-long program.
+1. Research Readiness: The NIH Academy seeks to support scholars in submitting a competitive submission after the year-long program.
 As such, participants should be at the stage where they have generated preliminary data, have an appropriate publication record, and are committed to preparing a submission for the June deadline.
-Note: if you are targeting a different mechanism, such as a DP2 or MIRA application, you are expected to submit within the program year or the immediate deadline following the training period.

 Training Model